Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 As we start this incursion into the Biblical Hebrew of the Bible, it behooves you to take the time to verify what I’m offering you here.
 Don’t take my word for it.
 Look for yourself.

-Realize that God is not just interested in being with a part or a single group of His creation.
+Realize that God is not just interested in being with a part, or a single group of His creation.
 God wants to be with ALL His creation, every single human being that has ever walked the face of the Earth.
-In a day and age when globalization is a reality, we need to consider that God is a global God, not a local, isolationist, private, elitist God.
-His plan is to be WITH ALL His creation.
-But, it’s one teaspoonful at a time–until the bulldozer scoop is full.
-That’s what the Bible story is about.
+In a day and age, when globalization is a reality, we need to consider that God is a global God, not a local, isolationist, private, elitist God.
+He plans to be WITH ALL His creation.
+But it’s one teaspoonful at a time–until the bulldozer scoop is full.
+That’s the whole narrative of the Bible story.

-- Study the word ‘work’ (melach – 4399 which is related to 4397) used 3 times in Gen 2.
-2-3.
-This word points to a specific aspect of God’s creation and it is enlightening.
+- Study the word work (melach – H4399, which is related to H4397) used three times in Gen. 2:2-3.
+This word points to a specific aspect of God’s creation, and it is enlightening.

-- If you really want to get into the essence of what is going on with ‘creation week,’ then also study the words ‘finished’ and ‘ended’ as in God ‘ended’ His work in Gen 2.1-2.
+- If you want to get into the essence of what is going on with creation week, then also study the words finished and ended as in God ended His work in Gen 2.1-2.

-Both ‘finished and ‘ended’ come from one Hebrew word: ‘chol’ or ‘kala,’ 3615 in Strong.
+Both finished and ended come from one Hebrew word: chol or kala, H3615 in Strong.
 Here’s just a part of how the KJV translators rendered this Hebrew word: accomplish, cease, consume (away), determine, destroy (utterly), be (when… were) done, (be an) end (of), expire, (cause to) fail, faint, finish, fulfill …

-I have taken the liberty of color coding this because it’ll immediately jump out at you that ‘destroy and fail’ appear to be the opposite of ‘finish and end’.
-Or, at least negative endings whereas the 7 day creation week has a very positive ending.
+I have taken the liberty of color-coding this because it’ll immediately jump out at you that destroy and fail appear to be the opposite of finish and end.
+Or, at least negative endings, whereas the seven day creation week has a very positive ending.

-This is the second principle of 7 Keys to Understanding Biblical Hebrew: The same Hebrew word having ‘opposite’ (negative/positive) meanings.
+We’re witnessing the second principle of 7 Keys to Understanding Biblical Hebrew: The same Hebrew word having opposite (negative/positive) meanings.
 My intention here is not to get you more mixed up!
-But, to get you thinking.
-Realize that these Biblical Hebrew words–say a lot more than our English, French, German or whatever vocabulary.
-The Biblical Hebrew of the Bible encases MUCH MORE than you thought compared to a simple reading of words in your native language.Biblical #Hebrew words say a lot more than our English, French, German or whatever vocabulary.
+But to get you thinking.
+Realize that these Biblical Hebrew words–say a lot more than our English, French, German, or whatever vocabulary.
+The Biblical Hebrew of the Bible encases MUCH MORE than you thought compared to a simple reading of words in your native language.Biblical #Hebrew words say a lot more than our English, French, German, or whatever vocabulary.
 The #BiblicalHebrew of the #Bible encases MUCH MORE than you thought compared to a simple reading of words in your native #language.
 Click To Tweet

 I have no intention of explaining these positive/negative translations of ‘finished/ended – destroy/fail’ right now.
-Suffice to say that these translation are correct … and ADD meaning to this Genesis account.
-In due time I will explain this … it’s all part of digging for Bible meaning.
-We cannot take bulldozer scoops, we have to take it a teaspoonful at a time and even then, it might be too much.
+Suffice to say that these translations are correct and ADD meaning to this Genesis account.
+In due time I will explain this; it’s all part of digging for Bible meaning.
+We cannot take bulldozer scoops, we have to take it a teaspoonful at a time, and even then, it might be too much.
 Will you stay with me?
 That’s why I’ve written Origin of the Universe.
 We’re just beginning our journey into The Explanation.
 And it is the most exciting journey you’ll ever take.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, God Pursued His Work Resting with Adam and Eve Whom He Created to Make
+Please use the Social Network links just below to share this information from The Explanation, God Pursued Work Resting with Adam and Eve Whom He Created to Make